Amazon SageMaker AI identity-based policy examples - Amazon SageMaker AI

 • Create an IAM role that restricts your users to launching training jobs with algorithms from approved ECR repositories

-Restrict Training to a Specific VPC
+Restrict training to a specific VPC

 Restrict an AWS user to creating training jobs from within a Amazon VPC.
-When a training job is created within a VPC, you can use VPC flow logs to monitor all traffic to and from the training cluster.
+When a training job is created within a VPC, use VPC flow logs to monitor all traffic to and from the training cluster.
 For information about using VPC flow logs, see VPC Flow Logs in the Amazon Virtual Private Cloud User Guide.

 The following policy enforces that a training job is created by a user calling CreateTrainingJob from within a VPC: